aws/aws-cdk/packages/@aws-cdk/aws-servicecatalog/README.md

 });
 ```

-### Constrain Cloudformation parameters
+### Cloudformation parameters constraint

 Allows you to configure the options that are available to end users when they launch a product.
 A provisioning rule consists of one or more assertions that narrow the allowable values for parameters in a product.
 You can configure multiple rules to govern the different parameters and parameter options in your products.
 For example, a parameter might define the various instance types that users can choose from when launching a stack that includes EC2 instances.
-A provisoning rule has an optional `ruleCondition` field that allows ability to configure when rules are applied.
+A provisioning rule has an optional `condition` field that allows ability to configure when rules are applied.
-If a `ruleCondition` is specified, all the assertions will be applied if the condition evalutates to true.
+If a `condition` is specified, all the assertions will be applied if the condition evalutates to true.
 For information on rule-specific intrinsic functions to define rule conditions and assertions,
 see [AWS Rule Functions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-rules.html).